 How it all started…

-My children have always loved ponies.
-The toy pony on the pillow and the pester power didn’t stop.
+My children have always loved ponies and desperately wanted one.
 I instinctively knew that being outdoors and looking after ponies would be healthy and teach them responsibility.
 But I was reluctant to start, as buying and caring for a pony seemed such a big commitment and expense.

 But, after much pestering, I was persuaded by my children to begin riding with them.
 We found a little Shetland pony, called Billy Boon.
 He was ideal as he could live in a field and my children loved him.